colinleroy/BurgerDisk/README.md

 *disconnect the DRV2 jumper on the BurgerDisk PCB*, or you will fry the Arduino Nano by feeding it +12V. *This is untested, proceed with caution*.

+## The daisy output port
+"DB19" is very outdated and hard to procure.
+One can find them on eBay, but it will probably be the most expensive part of the BurgerDisk.
+Connecting a daisy output port to the BurgerDisk can be done in two ways:
+- using an angled connector desoldered/salvaged from a broken daisy-chainable Apple disk drive (in this case, make sure to apply tape to the border connector for isolation, and be prepared to bend pins a bit as, *FIXME*, the pins spacing is slightly wrong on the PCB).
+- using a flat DB19 connector and soldering it on the border pads of the PCB.

 ## Using BurgerDisk
 The firmware will open and present between one and four partitions.
 If a config.txt file exists on the SD card, it will use the first four